James Hetfield (Metallica) Rig

 Fractal Axe-Fx III

-Fractal Audio Axe-FX III 2018 - 2020 - Black
+Fractal Audio Axe-FX III and FC6

 Power Amplifier